History of slavery in Nebraska: Incidents

 Meanwhile, some immigrant farmers from Southern states brought a small number of slaves with them into the territory.
 "In Nebraska the people never voted for slavery, but people coming here from the South brought slaves with them.
 In 1855 there were thirteen slaves in Nebraska and in 1860 there were ten.
 Most of these were held at Nebraska City."

-On November 25, 1858 two slaves owned by the above Mr. Nuckolls escaped, and on June 30, 1860 six slaves owned by Alexander Majors also of Nebraska City did the same thing.
+On November 25, 1858, two slaves owned by the above Mr. Nuckolls escaped, and on June 30, 1860, six slaves owned by Alexander Majors also of Nebraska City did the same thing.
 Two slaves were sold at public auction in Nebraska City on December 5, 1860.

 In 1859, the Daily Nebraskian newspaper reported that it favored slavery:

 The bill introduced in [Omaha City] Council, for the abolition of slavery in this Territory, was called up yesterday, and its further consideration postponed for two weeks.
 A strong effort will be made among the Republicans to secure its passage; we think, however, it will fail.
 The farce certainly cannot be enacted if the Democrats do their duty.

 During that period, several local newspapers openly editorialized against the presence of blacks in Omaha, for the Confederacy and against the election and re-election of Abraham Lincoln.
 Nebraska Territory Governor Samuel W. Black vetoed two antislavery bills during these years, arguing that popular sovereignty, as defined by the Kansas-Nebraska Act, made it the responsibility of the drafters of the state constitution to outlaw slavery, as opposed to the Territorial Legislature.
 There were many legislators who argued that Nebraska simply did not need a law because slavery did not exist "in any practical form" in the state.

-The 1860 census showed that of the 81 negroes in Nebraska, only 10 were enslaved.
+The 1860 census showed that of the 82 blacks in Nebraska, 67 were free and 15 were enslaved, including 5 in Kearney County and 10 in Otoe County.

 Answering the criticism of legislators who opposed an anti-slavery law, Mr. Little, a legislator, remarked in session that: